Guardrails to ensure Chatbots remain Safe and Accurate

 display_results(shipping_result)

-Example 3: Competitor comparison query
+Example 3: Competitor Comparison Query (Multi-Turn)

 Understanding Guardrail Evaluation Results